Using Linux to Create a Audio CD Library

 3. Along those same lines, the desirable version to compile and run may well not be the author's latest release: Sometimes, authors are trying out new concepts, and improvements & old bugs fixed are outweighed by misfeatures & new bugs introduced.

 4. As a person downloading the upstream author's source code directly, you have to personally assume the burden of verifying that the tarball really is the author's work, and not that of (e.g.) a network intruder who cracked the download ftp site substituted a trojaned version.
 Although this concern applies mostly to software designed to run with elevated privilege, it's not a strictly academic risk: Linux-relevant codebases that have been (briefly) trojaned in this fashion, in recent years, on the upstream author's download sites, include Wietse Venema's TCP Wrappers (tcpd/libwrap), the util-linux package, sendmail, OpenSSH, and the Linux kernel (CVS gateway's archive, only).
 Unless you are prepared to meaningfully verify the author's cryptographic signature — if any — on that tarball, you risk sabotaging your system's security.
+(None of those upstream trojanings escaped into Linux distributions because of distribution packager vigilance.
+Make sure you can be as good a gatekeeper, or rely on those who already do the job well.)

 All of the above are problems normally addressed (and the burden of solving them, shouldered) by Linux distributions' package maintainers, so that you won't have to.
 It's to your advantage to take advantage of that effort, if feasible.
 The memory of when a thousand Linux sysadmins, circa 1993, would need to do all of that work 999-times redundantly, is still fresh to us old-timers: We call those the Bad Old Days, given that today one expert package maintainer can instead do that task for a thousand sysadmins.
 And yes, sometimes there's nothing like such a package available, and you have no reasonable alternative but to grab upstream source tarballs — but the disadvantages justify some pains to search for suitable packages, instead.